z03h/zNeitiz-Client/README.md

         import requests
         r = requests.post(url=url, headers=headers, json=json_body)

-    async with NeitizClient(token) as znclient:
+    async with NeitizClient() as znclient:
         # use an async context manager with Route to handle the request manually
         async with znclient.sand(image_url) as response:
             headers = response.headers